Skip to main content

 2. Certifications of Leave for FMLA

 Vanderbilt University requires certification for the employee's FMLA leave request.
-All medical certifications must be provided by the employee or medical provider directly to the HR Leave Administrator, not to supervisors or work units.
+All medical certifications must be provided by the employee or medical provider directly to the People Experience Leave Administrator, not to supervisors or work units.
 The employee must respond to the request for certification/documentation within 15 calendar days of the notice of eligibility.
 Failure to comply with the certification may result in delay or denial of leave or reinstatement from leave, in which case the employee's leave of absence would be considered unauthorized, subjecting the employee to discipline up to and including termination of employment.

 Incomplete Certifications